📓

 Documentation

 We use the 10X Chromium X Controller platform updated with firmware v2.0 to encapsulate and barcode single cells.
 The following protocol describes the steps for single cell mRNA-seq combined with CITE-seq and cell hashing, but the platform is capable of many other preparations.
 Refer to the corresponding protocols for these and ensure you are using the appropriate protocol and reagents for your experiment.
-This protocol is based on the BioLegend TotalSeq Protocol using the TotalSeq B Antibody cocktail and the 10X Single Cell 3' v4 User Guide.
+This protocol is based on the BioLegend TotalSeq Protocol using the TotalSeq B Mouse v1.0 Antibody cocktail Protocol and the 10X Single Cell 3' v4 User Guide.
 The New York Genome Center's CITE-seq and cell hashing protocol is another useful resource.

 CITE-seq is a technique that allows simultaneous characterization of protein and RNA expression by labeling cells with antibodies conjugated to oligos.
 Cell hashing uses oligo conjugated antibodies to multiplex samples based on cell surface features.
-After cell preparation and labeling, this protocol follows the typical single mRNAseq workflow until the cDNA amplification step, where ADT (Antibody Derived Tag) and/or HTO (Hash Tag Oligonucleotide) primers are added to increase yield of products for CITE-seq and cell hashing, respectively.
+After cell preparation and labeling, this protocol follows the typical single mRNAseq workflow until the cDNA amplification step, where Feature Barcode primers are added to increase yield of products for CITE-seq.
 The amplification products undergo a bead cleanup, where the library preparations split.
-The supernatant fraction contains what will become the ADT and HTO libraries and the pellet contains what will become the mRNA libraries.
+The supernatant fraction contains what will become the Cell Surface Protein libraries and the pellet contains what will become the mRNA libraries.

 Part 1: Staining and Encapsulating Cells